 Excess chronic inflammation of the gut wall caused by too many pro-inflammatory (bad ) bacteria over time will thin and damage the integrity of the gut wall.
 The same problem occurs in people intolerant to foods such as gluten, lactose and lectin, because they have increased concentration of a gut protein called zonulin, which also signals the junctions to open up.

 The adjacent picture shows that, in this situation, the increased, poorly functioning gaps between cells allows partially digested food and other harmful organisms to penetrate the tissue beneath it.
-This reduced integrity has been nick named leaky gut syndrome.
-This weakened barrier not only allows toxins, including carcinogens, into the bloodstream it causes vitamins, minerals, polyphenols and proteins to leak into the gut depriving the body of the these essential nutrients.
-In the long term, levels of vitamin A, vitamin D and zinc are particularly affected, which are important elements in antioxidant and immune efficiency.
+This reduced integrity has been nick named leaky gut syndrome which allows toxins, including carcinogens, into the bloodstream it causes vitamins, minerals, polyphenols and proteins to leak into the gut depriving the body of the these essential nutrients, reducing antioxidant and immune efficiency.

 Gut symptoms and diseases:

-While more research is needed, the evidence so far strongly suggests that a diverse bacterial microbiome can protect us from cancer by outcompeting (displacing) cancer-causing pathogens and reducing inflammation.
-The immune responses to gut bacteria can also help stimulate immune responses against cancer as well.There is a rapidly growing body of evidence from Laboratory and clinical studies revealing a fascinating role for gut bacteria in relation to cancer treatments.
-Scientists have recently discovered that particular species of gut bacteria increase the therapeutic benefit of chemotherapy and the new targeted biological therapies for melanoma and other cancers.
+Cancer: Scientific evidence strongly suggests that a diverse bacterial microbiome can protect us from cancer by outcompeting (displacing) cancer-causing pathogens and reducing inflammation.
+The immune responses to gut bacteria can also help stimulate immune responses against cancer cells.
+Studies have recently discovered that particular species of gut bacteria (particularly lactobacillus) increase the therapeutic benefit of chemotherapy and targeted biological therapies for melanoma and other cancers.
 These findings suggest that individual differences in microbiome composition may be one of the reasons these immunotherapies work better for some people than others.

 Symptoms and diseases outside the gut: